thruflo/ntorque/README.md

 that is keep retrying tasks before they've had a chance to complete.

-In order to prevent this behaviour -- which would hammer the web hook server with unnecessary requests -- we impose a simple constraint.
-The due date set when the task is transactionally read and incremented must be longer than the web hook timeout.
-(Plus a small margin to cover the time it takes to prepare and handle the web hook request).
+In order to prevent this behaviour -- which would hammer the web hook server with unnecessary requests -- we impose a simple constraint:

+> **The due date set when the task is transactionally read and incremented must be longer than the web hook timeout.**

 This means that, in the worst case (when a web hook request does timeout or fail to respond), you must wait for the full timeout duration before your task